38-Year-Old Left Wing – Free Agent

 Dan Cleary Contract Information:

-Agreed to a one-year, $1.75 million contract with the Red Wings in September 2013.
+Signed a professional tryout agreement with the Red Wings in September of 2016.

 To instantly reveal our fantasy analysis of every player – including Dan Cleary – simply subscribe now.